Elder-friendly Approaches to the Surgical Environment-using Biological samples to Identify & provide Optimized care (EASE-BIO)

 Evaluating patient-specific risk factors for postoperative complications in the emergency surgery setting is crucial for improving patient care and their outcomes.
 But to date, there has been no study evaluating the muscle biology in elderly following emergency surgery.

-The objective of our research is to understand how muscle characteristic and patient’s biologic samples (blood, urine and stool) provide an insight to overall health outcomes.
-This knowledge would not only identify high-risk patients, but also allow for future personalized treatment (e.g. nutritional/diet modifications, targeted rehabilitation programs), preventative strategies and objective tools to help with patient decision making.
+The objective of our research was to understand how muscle characteristic and patient’s biologic samples (blood, urine and stool) provide an insight to overall health outcomes.
+This knowledge not only identified high-risk patients, but also allowed for future personalized treatment (e.g. nutritional/diet modifications, targeted rehabilitation programs), preventative strategies and objective tools to help with patient decision making.

 Knowledge Users and Partners: